-Lead is a naturally occurring element; however most lead concentrations that are found in the environment are as a result of human activities such as former lead smelters, application of lead in petrol or car batteries or from old lead-based paint.
+Lead is a naturally occurring element.
+However most lead concentrations that are found in the environment are as a result of human activities; like former lead smelters, application of the lead in petrol or car batteries or from lead-based paint.

-Many factors affect how lead affects the body including age and gender, but it is considered likely that there is no ‘safe’ level of lead in the human body.
+Many factors affect how lead affects the body including age and gender.
+But it is considered likely that there is no ‘safe’ level of the lead in the human body.

-The potential for lead contamination to be present on a proposed site can be flagged up early during the site investigation process, through a phase 1 desk study and site conceptual model, whilst targeted intrusive investigation allows the formulation of appropriate remediation measures.
+The potential for lead contamination to be present on a proposed site can be flagged up early during the site investigation process,.
+The initial desk study and site conceptual model will be used to form a preliminary risk assessment; whilst targeted intrusive investigation allows the formulation of appropriate remediation measures.